MAY 2013 News Flash

 "Would you want to have a drug dealer or burglar living next store?
 Especially if you have young ones, [reporting suspicious or criminal activity] is taking care of your own neighborhood."

-Eugene Childers, chairman of LCCS, said it takes every member of a community to promote safety – not just law enforcement.
+Eugene Childers, LCCS Chairman of said it takes every member of a community to promote safety – not just law enforcement.

 "We want to make all our communities safe – and that can't be done by law enforcement alone," Childers said.
 "We need the help of all our communities.
 You'd be surprised what the average citizen knows."